hvo2906/shopee-order-statement/README.md

 ## **Introduction**

-The Shopee Order Exporting project is designed to help Shopee buyers conveniently export their order data from the Shopee platform to Excel compatible file (CSV/XLSX) for further analysis or record-keeping.
+Get a clear picture of your Shopee historical spending pattern with ShopeeVN Orders Statement!
+Think of it as your bank statement, but packed with all your SPE orders detail.
+Easily export your order history to a Excel compatible file (CSV/XLSX) to keep track of your historical spending, then build a budget for it and maintain financial health.

 This project provides two methods for exporting orders:
   1. Use the Chrome/CocCoc browser extension
   **OR**
   2. Manually executing a JavaScript script in the browser's DevTools console.